Ibrahima Sow: Career

 Sow impressed with Sevilla during the 2019 edition of LaLiga Promises, aged 12.
 On 21 February 2023, while still a youth, he renewed his contract until 2026.

 Sow made his senior debut with the C-team on 10 September 2023, starting in a 2–2 Tercera Federación home draw against Bollullos CF. He scored his first senior goal fourteen days later, netting the winner in a 1–0 home success over Xerez Deportivo FC.

 Sow first appeared with the reserves on 22 October 2023, coming on as a second-half substitute for Antonio Zarzana in a 3–0 Segunda Federación home win over CD Manchego Ciudad Real.
 He scored his first goal for the B's on 26 November, netting a last-minute winner in a 2–1 away defeat of CD San Roque de Lepe.

 Style of play

 Sow mainly operates as a striker, but can also play as a winger.
 Known for his strength, he scored in a regular basis during his period in the Cadete squads of Sevilla.

 Personal life

 Sow is the cousin of footballer Bakary Sow.
-His father has worked for Spanish La Liga side Sevilla.
+His father has worked for Spanish side Sevilla in La Liga.